 - have not declared a major.

-- Contact your academic advisor to discuss why you haven’t declared your major and to receive your Access Code.
+- Contact your academic advisor to discuss the major declaration process and to receive your Access Code.

 Prerequisite is not met

-Student has not taken the prerequisite for the class
+A student has not taken the prerequisite for the class:

 - Course prerequisites can be found in the course description on eServices.

-- Some classes have prereqs but do not have a registration hold, and some classes do have a hold for course prerequisites, so it is important for the student to check the course description.
+- Some classes have prerequisites but do not have a registration hold, and some classes do have a hold for course prerequisites.
+It is important for the student to check the course description.

-- Find the appropriate prerequisite class and create a degree plan with the student that incorporates the correct course sequence
+- Find the appropriate prerequisite class and create a degree plan that incorporates the correct course sequence.

-- There are situations in which a transfer course does meet the prerequisite, but is not correctly identified by DARS.
-In this case, contact your advisor to request an override of the prerequisite hold.
+- There are situations in which a transfer course does meets a prerequisite but is not correctly identified on the degree audit.
+In this case, contact your academic advisor to request a prerequisite override.

 - Contact your academic advisor if you have any questions.